 Red table beets produce edible greens in 35 days, followed by round or cylindrical roots a month later.
 Leaves from most red beets have red stems and leaf veins similar to red-leafed chard varieties.

 White, orange and golden beets are prized for their mild, nutty flavor.
-Because they don’t bleed red juice, these beets are best for roasting with other vegetables.
+Because they don’t bleed red juice, these are best for roasting with other vegetables.

-Storage beets are table beet varieties that excel when grown for fall harvest followed by winter storage in your refrigerator or root cellar.
+Storage beets are table varieties that excel when grown for fall harvest followed by winter storage in your refrigerator or root cellar.